mkrd/DictDataBase/README.md

 above_1 = DDB.at("numbers", where=lambda k, v: v > 1).read()
 >>> above_1 == {"b", 2, "c": 3}
 ```

-> Note: Doing a partial read like with `DDB.at("users", key="Joe").read()` will return
-> the value of the key at the outermost indentation level if the key appears in the
-> file multiple times.

 Write dicts
 ----------------------------------------------------------------------------------------